Gapjil: Unfair damage counseling center in Seoul

 For the first time in local government, the Seoul Metropolitan Government started to eradicate unfair practices in the franchise industry, declaring, "2016 economic democratisation city, Seoul".
 The Seoul Metropolitan Government has operated an unfair damage counselling centre, where anyone who suffered from unfair damages can report their case through the member's office.

 Not only the franchiser who is operating the franchise but also an ex-franchiser and groups of franchisers can report unfair cases of members.
 When the report is received, first, the government identifies the exact facts of the incident through an in-depth consultation with the franchiser who reported the incident, then meets with a group of franchisers.
 According to the issue, the government recommends to the headquarters of the franchise a voluntary corrective action or handles arrangements.
 Depending on the degree of violation of the law, the investigation request to the FTC or the prosecution are reviewed.

 Media responses

 In December 2014, the nut rage incident was covered by numerous international media, and gapjil reached a level of global prominence.
 In February 2015, the Reuters news agency reported about Korean gapjil culture and the judgement of the nut rage incident.
-The article suggested that Korean gapjil culture originates from a traditional vertical hierarchy in Korean society.
-In May 2015, British newspaper The Independent reported on the No-Look Pass issue of Korean politician Kim Moo-sung, and pointed out that most gapjil is done by Korean adult males in positions of authority, especially middle aged men.
+The article suggested that Korean gapjil originates in the traditional vertical hierarchy in Korean society.
+In May 2015, British newspaper The Independent reported on the No-Look Pass issue of Korean politician Kim Moo-sung, and pointed out that most gapjil is committed by Korean adult men in positions of authority, especially middle-aged men.